TomesGmbH/legal-docs/idana-app/terms/en-US.md

 Idana enables the customer to communicate with patients in writing and to document their medical history, i.e. symptoms, medical history and relevant background information.

 Tomes GmbH provides the customer with the Idana software solution for downloading via an Internet connection (desktop app) or as a website (patient app).
+Using the desktop app, the customer can configure and manage the questionnaires for patients, view and feed the results.
+The patient app is provided to the customer for his patients so that they can complete the digital questionnaires.

 Tomes GmbH operates the server and system components necessary for the operation of Idana and provides these to the customer as Software-as-a-Service for the duration of the contract.
 The components are operated in a technically and organizationally secured, high-performance data center certified according to ISO 27001.

 The communication of the software installed by the customer and the server provided by Tomes GmbH takes place exclusively via encrypted connections via HTTPS.
 All data is stored encrypted in the data center.

-Patient data is encrypted with the user's public key before being transferred in the patient app and decrypted locally in the desktop app at the user.
+The patient's answers are encrypted with the customer's public key before being transferred to the patient app and decrypted locally in the desktop app at the customer.
 No unencrypted patient data is transmitted over the Internet.
-Neither Tomes GmbH nor the operators of the data centers can view patient data.
+Neither Tomes GmbH nor the operators of the data centers can make encrypted patient data readable.

 Tomes GmbH does not process order data for the customer, all patient data is processed locally in the apps provided according to the actions carried out by the customer.